aws/Fleet-Provisioning-for-AWS-IoT-embedded-sdk/README.md

-The [fleetprovisioningFilePaths.cmake](fleetprovisioningFilePaths.cmake) file contains the information of all source files and the header include paths required to build the Device Defender client library.
+The [fleetprovisioningFilePaths.cmake](fleetprovisioningFilePaths.cmake) file contains the information of all source files and the header include paths required to build the Fleet Provisioning client library.

 As mentioned in the previous section, either a custom config file (i.e. `fleet_provisioning_config.h`) or `FLEET_PROVISIONING_DO_NOT_USE_CUSTOM_CONFIG` macro needs to